yshui/synergy-core/README.md

 --------------------
 There's a few things not listed here.
 Go through the commits.
 + Removed activation requirement for features.
++ Moved configuration files location.
+  + Windows uses `C:\ProgramData\Synergy\`.
+    + Though the daemon still uses a few registry values that I haven't scraped out yet.
+  + macOS uses something.
+Consult the `COMPILE.md` for more lacking info on this.
+  + Linux/everything-else uses `~/.config/Synergy/`.
 + Switch from using `hm` as helper script catchall to using purely CMake.
 + Removed Python requirement (by deprecation of `hm`).
 + Linking with a locally built LibreSSL (version 2.4.4 at time of writing).
+  + OpenSSL could probably be used on Linux/everything-else instead but that can be done again in the future.
+  + Generating certificates now uses 4096 bits for RSA instead of 1024 but it doesn't really matter.
 + Auto-generating translations (through CMake).
 + Building on Windows should now put binaries in arch specific folders.
 + Printscreen doesn't send Alt+Printscreen to Windows clients anymore.